rhematt/rhematt.github.io/CSRBC23/index.md

 Adelaide generally has relatively low rates of crime, but you should keep valuables secure in your room.
 There is a nightclub area – Hindley Street – where the usual personal security precautions should be taken.

 ## Contacts
-- Dr Matthew Sorell, matthew.sorell@adelaide.edu.au or mobile <span style="background-color: black">REDACTED</span>
+- Dr Matthew Sorell, matthew.sorell@adelaide.edu.au or mobile  +61 (0)410 432 762
 - Dr Richard Matthews, richard.matthews@adelaide.edu.au or mobile +61 (0)414 275 570
 - Emergency: Police/Fire/Ambulance call 000 or (mobile) 112
 - On Campus Security: 8313 5990